gatsbyjs/gatsby/docs/docs/query-extraction.md

 #### Store Queries in Redux

-You're now in the [handleQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-watcher.js#L68) function.
+Gatsby is now in the [handleQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-watcher.js#L68) function.

 If the query is a `StaticQuery`, Gatsby will call the `replaceStaticQuery` action to save it to the `staticQueryComponents` namespace which is a mapping from a component's path to an object that contains the raw GraphQL Query amongst other things.
 More details can be found in the doc on [Static Queries](/docs/static-vs-normal-queries/).
 Gatsby also removes a component's `jsonName` from the `components` Redux namespace.
 See [Page -> Node Dependencies](/docs/page-node-dependencies/).